Husna Ahmad: Career

-The Alliance of NGOs and CSOs for South-South Cooperation
+Alliance of NGOs and CSOs for South-South Cooperation

-Dr. Husna Ahmad is Global Coordinator for the Alliance of NGOs and CSOs for South-South Cooperation (ANCSSC).
-Launched in November 2018, the ANCSSC works in collaboration with the United Nations Office for South-South Cooperation (UNOSSC), to enhance civil society’s understanding of the value of South-South Cooperation in developmental, humanitarian and related spheres.
+Husna Ahmad is Global Coordinator for the Alliance of NGOs and CSOs for South-South Cooperation (ANCSSC).
+Launched in November 2018, the ANCSSC works in collaboration with the United Nations Office for South-South Cooperation (UNOSSC), to enhance civil society's understanding of the value of South-South Cooperation in developmental, humanitarian and related spheres.
 The ANCSSC encourages the sharing of knowledge, expertise and contextually appropriate technologies and assets among NGOs and CSOs, particularly those that have been developed in their respective organisational and operational experiences in developing countries.

-In her capacity as Global Coordinator, Dr. Husna Ahmad has convened numerous events.
+In her capacity as Global Coordinator, Ahmad has convened numerous events.
 These include a hybrid side-event at the Global South-South Development Expo in Bangkok, Thailand.
-Held on 14th September, 2022, the event was entitled Exploring the nexus between civil society, government, and the private sector in promoting economic inclusion, digitalization, and education.
+Held on 14 September 2022, the event was entitled Exploring the nexus between civil society, government, and the private sector in promoting economic inclusion, digitalization, and education.

-Under the ANCSSC, Dr. Husna Ahmad also held a hybrid parallel event at the United Nations High-Level Political Forum (HPLF) on Sustainable Development.
-Convened in collaboration with Act Alliance on 8th July, 2022, the event was hosted by Deloitte in New York, USA, under the title Reimagining our world together: Building Global South multi-stakeholder partnerships for an inclusive COVID-19 recovery.
+Under the ANCSSC, Ahmad also held a hybrid parallel event at the United Nations High-Level Political Forum (HPLF) on Sustainable Development.
+Convened in collaboration with Act Alliance on 8 July 2022, the event was hosted by Deloitte in New York, USA, under the title Reimagining our world together: Building Global South multi-stakeholder partnerships for an inclusive COVID-19 recovery.

-During MENA Climate Week held in the UAE on 31st March, 2022, Dr. Husna Ahmad convened a side-event, in collaboration with United Cities and Local Governments of Africa at the Dubai Exhibition Centre.
+During MENA Climate Week held in the UAE on 31 March 2022, Ahmad convened a side-event, in collaboration with United Cities and Local Governments of Africa at the Dubai Exhibition Centre.
 The side-event was entitled Local government and civil society working towards an integrated approach to building resilience and inclusion by accelerating adaptation in the MENA region and African countries.

 Speaking engagements

 Awards and recognition

-In 2004, Dr. Husna Ahmad won the Organisation Ethnic award from the European Federation of Black Women Business Owners.
+In 2004, Husna Ahmad won the Organisation Ethnic award from the European Federation of Black Women Business Owners.
 The awards are open to black and minority ethnic women who start or run a business.

 In April 2010, she received an Ambassador for Peace award from the Universal Peace Federation.
 In 2010, she was also appointed an Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours for her services to disadvantaged people for work promoting social justice with disadvantaged communities.

 Personal life

-Dr. Husna Ahmad lives in New Southgate, London with her husband, Saif Uddin Ahmad, who was CEO of Al-Khair Foundation and founder of MADE in Europe.
+Husna Ahmad lives in New Southgate, London with her husband, Saif Uddin Ahmad, who is the Chair of McAndrew Leadership, an international development consultancy.
 She has six children (born between 1983 and 2005).